 (2) According to (\textbf{A1})--(\textbf{A3}), the surface potential function $G$ is allowed to be a polynomial of even degree with a positive leading coefficient provided that $\kappa>0$.
 When $\kappa=0$, i.e., the surface diffusion is absent, the assumption on $G$ turns out to be more restrictive.
 Nevertheless, it covers the typical form of the fluid-solid interfacial free energy in the moving contact line problem (see \cite[Section 4]{Q1}):

 where $\theta_s$ is the static contact angle and $\gamma$ is the surface tension coefficient on $\Gamma$.

-(3) Assumption (\textbf{A4}) removes the restriction on growth of potential functions $F$ and $G$.
-Instead it requires that the boundary potential $G$ plays a dominating role.
-This assumption can be viewed as a compatibility condition between $F$ and $G$, and it can be further extended to the case with physical relevant singular potentials (cf. \cite{CF15a, CGS14}).
-A similar assumption from the opposite side such that the bulk potential $F$ is dominative can be found in \cite[(2.35)--(2.36)]{GMS09}. \end{remark}
+(3) Assumption (\textbf{A4}) removes the restriction on the growth of potential functions $F$ and $G$.
+Instead, it requires that the boundary potential $G$ plays a dominating role.
+This assumption can be viewed as a compatibility condition between $F$ and $G$, and it can be further extended to the case with physically relevant singular potentials (cf. \cite{CF15a, CGS14}).
+A similar assumption in the opposite direction such that the bulk potential $F$ is dominative can be found in \cite[(2.35)--(2.36)]{GMS09}. \end{remark}